-‘A Band-Aid on a bullet wound:’ Workers are getting laid off anew as PPP runs out
+‘A Band-Aid on a bullet wound’: Workers are getting laid off anew as PPP runs out

 Workers have been the first to bear the brunt of these convulsions, with some reporting being laid off from companies that had brought them back after receiving loans, only to lay them off a second time when the money ran out.

-“It’s just kind of one of those things where, just the way everything counts out, no matter what I do, I’m screwed,” said Reidun Saxerud, 33, a part-time assistant Kirkland Productions, an entertainment booking agency in Los Angeles.
+“It’s just kind of one of those things where, just the way everything counts out, no matter what I do, I’m screwed,” said Reidun Saxerud, 33, a part-time assistant at Kirkland Productions, an entertainment booking agency in Los Angeles.
 Saxerud was laid off at the end of June — the second time since March — after her company exhausted its federal funds.

 Saxerud has experienced the full swing of the pandemic’s ups and downs.

-She was laid off in mid-March, as the virus emerged in force, then brought back to the agency in May, as generous government programs like the PPP and restrictive public health measures helped fuel hopes about a quick economic recovery.
+She was laid off in mid-March, as the virus emerged in force, then brought back to the agency in May, as government programs like the PPP and restrictive public health measures helped fuel hopes of a quick economic recovery.

-Knowing, now, that the company was only able to pay her temporarily on the government’s dime, a sign the company had not come close to recovering, Saxerud wishes she had just been able to stay unemployed the whole time.
-She missed out of the bulk of the period when the extra $600 in unemployment insurance was available.
+Knowing now that the company was able to pay her only temporarily on the government’s dime, a sign the company had not come close to recovering, Saxerud says she wishes she had just been able to stay unemployed the whole time, as she would have made more money.
+She missed out on the bulk of the period when the extra $600 a week in unemployment insurance was available.

 Brian J.K.
 Regan, the company’s operations director, confirmed the layoff, saying the small company — he’s the only current employee, besides its president — had to cut payroll once its PPP funding ran out.